A low-mass binary neutron star: long-term ejecta evolution and kilonovae with weak blue emission: Light curves

 To investigate how the mass ejection time scale of the accretion disk surrounding the remnant NS changes the resulting kilonova light curves, we perform a long-term HD simulation and a radiative transfer simulation for the outflow data obtained in the NR simulation with a large viscous parameter (DD2-125M-h) in the same manner as for the fiducial model (see Appendix~\ref{app:HV} for the resulting ejecta profile).
 Figure~\ref{fig:magcomp_v10} compares the {\it gzK}-band light curves for the fiducial ejecta model and for the ejecta model with a large viscous parameter.

 We find that the light curves for the model with a large viscous parameter show the features similar to those for the fiducial model, that is, the relatively faint optical and bright infrared emission.
 This is due to the rest-mass density and element abundance distributions of the higher viscosity model similar to those of the fiducial model: the prolate shape of the late-time ejecta component with high mass of $\approx 0.13\,M_\odot$, torus-like distribution of lanthanide elements in the surrounding early-time ejecta component, and presence of the first {\it r}-process peak elements in the polar region.

-Our result may indicate that the kilonova emission from BNS mergers that result in long-lived remnant NSs share broadly common features despite the difference in the nucleosynthesis yields if the mass ejection time scale and resulting nucleosynthesis yields are within a plausible range.
-Note that, in a quantitative manner, the optical and infrared emission are fainter and brighter by $\approx1$ mag, respectively, than those for the fiducial model because the late-time ejecta component of the higher viscosity model has a larger lanthanide fraction~\citep[see e.g.,][]{Kawaguchi:2019nju}.
+Our result may indicate that the kilonova emission from BNS mergers that result in long-lived remnant NSs share broadly common features despite the difference in the nucleosynthesis yields if the viscous parameter is in the plausible range ($\lesssim 0.1$; e.g., Kiuchi et al. 2018; Fernández et al. 2019).
+Note that, in a quantitative manner, the optical and infrared emission are fainter and brighter by $\approx1$ mag, respectively, than those for the fiducial model because the late-time ejecta component of the higher viscosity model has a larger lanthanide fraction~\citep[see the right panel of Figure~\ref{fig:abuntemp} and e.g.,][]{Kawaguchi:2019nju}.

 We note, however, that the NR simulation with a higher viscous parameter was performed for the limited simulation time ($\lesssim2$ s), and a large fraction of the ejected material ($\approx0.05\,M_\odot$) still remained inside the extraction radius.
 Such an ejecta component is neglected in our long-term HD simulation since the injection of the outflow is truncated after the end of the outflow data.
 We should note that the final ejecta mass in the homologously expanding phase will be larger, and hence, the emission brighter than that found in Figure~\ref{fig:magcomp_v10} can be realized particularly in the infrared wavelengths if such an ejecta component is taken into account in our long-term HD simulation.